groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/word-processing-watermarkings/add-watermark-shape-settings-word-docs/_index.md

 ### Is there a trial version available for GroupDocs.Watermark for .NET?
 Yes, you can get a free trial from [here](https://releases.groupdocs.com/).
 ### Where can I find support for GroupDocs.Watermark?
-You can find support and ask questions on the official GroupDocs forum [here](https://forum.groupdocs.com/c/watermark/19).
+You can find support and ask questions on the GroupDocs forum [here](https://forum.groupdocs.com/c/watermark/19).